Genentech/battery/README.md

 input$new("button")
 ```

+the order doesn't matter you can create input before output and vice versa.

 ## Spies

 If you create your component with spy option set to `TRUE` it will spy on all the methods.
 Each time a method